qizheYang/usc_csci420_f25_a1/README.md

 ## To view all run results

 Please see screenshots folder in /hw1.
+To have 300 consecutive screenshots of 15fps, press `g`.
+To single shot, press `x` (default).
+To have the random height and screenshot at same time, press `p`.

 ## To view animation results